-SECTION 5: Clinical Mandatories and Health Care Precautions
+SECTION 5: Clinical Mandatories and Health Care Precautions CLINICAL MANDATORIES

-CLINICAL MANDATORIES

 As a CNHS graduate student, you must complete the CNHS Mandatories prior to matriculating into the CSD program.
 The CNHS Mandatories protect your health and safety for your future profession.
-Information about the completion of clinic mandatories will be emailed to incoming students after they have registered for their internet account and can also be found on the CNHS website.
+Information about the completion of clinic mandatories will be emailed to incoming students after they have registered for their UVM email account and can also be found on the CNHS website.

-Clinical site requirements differ, and it is the student's responsibility to ensure that immunizations are up-to-date and the student is in compliance with all other pre-clinical requirements (e.g., current CPR certification, HIPAA/OSHA training).
+Clinical site requirements differ, and it is the student's responsibility to ensure that immunizations are up-todate, and the student is in compliance with all other pre-clinical requirements (e.g., current CPR certification, HIPAA/OSHA training, criminal background check).
 It is strongly encouraged to begin getting these mandatories completed as soon as you receive the packet.
 Follow the directions in the packet and meet all deadlines during the course of the program.
-Background checks and drugs screens are on a case-by-case basis depending on the requirements of the clinical site.
-Requirements for background checks and drug testing for the UVM Eleanor M. Luse Center can change at any time.
+Background checks and drugs screens are on a case-by-case basis depending on the requirements of the off campus clinical site and may need to be replicated.
+Background checks and drug testing for the UVM Eleanor M. Luse Center will be required before working with any clients.